 Although Singapore is known for its metropolitan attractions, it’s also home to some amazing parks and gardens.
 I love being able to dig around and find the different layers of a destination’s “personality” and these tranquil gardens are a great place for an afternoon picnic.
 The statue of Mulan also brought me back to my Disney movie-watching days, adding to the carefree vibe.
 For me, travelling is all about the thrill of being able to experience something completely new and distinct and these gardens were decidedly able to help me accomplish this.

-I’ve lived here all my life and sad to say, I never even knew this statue of Mulan existed!
+I’ve lived in Singapore all my life and sad to say, I never even knew this statue of Mulan existed!
 I don’t even have any memories of visiting the Chinese Gardens!
 To be fair, it’s on the far western end of Singapore and not my ‘hood, but given it takes about half an hour to get across Singapore by car, that really isn’t much of an excuse, is it?
-Stories like this give me impetus to want to get to know my hometown better, and you’ll be seeing more of that recorded under the Singapore Shorts column, where I’ll record my own explorations.
+Stories like this give me impetus to want to get to know my hometown better, and you can see some unusual sides of Singapore on this page where I’ll record my own explorations.